slsa-framework/slsa/docs/spec/draft/index.md

 security, established by industry consensus.
 It is organized into a series of levels that describe increasing security guarantees.

-This is **version 1.0** of the SLSA specification, which defines the SLSA levels and recommended attestation formats, including provenance.
+This is the Working Draft of what the next version of the SLSA specification might be.
+It defines several SLSA levels and tracks, as well as recommended attestation formats, including provenance.

-{%- for section in site.data.nav.v11 %}
+{%- for section in site.data.nav.draft %}
 {%- if section.children %}

 ## {{ section.title }}